 The automatic stay restricts creditors from moving forward with any collection action while the bankruptcy is pending.
 This bankruptcy injunction puts an end to ALL creditor harassment, including those annoying phone calls, threatening letters, and lawsuits.
 Any creditor who continues a collection action could face serious legal consequences, including legal fees, court costs, and sanctions.

 In 2005, Congress amended the federal bankruptcy laws to curtail fraudulent and repeat filings.
 Despite these changes, the federal bankruptcy laws continue to offer significant debt relief to those who qualify and need help to resolve their overwhelming debts.
 The key is to meet with a qualified bankruptcy attorney to review your situation and determine if bankruptcy is right for your unique situation.

 The Road to Financial Freedom Starts Here

-We will always be open, informal and honest.
 Our goal is to relieve your financial problems with the least amount of stress and confusion as possible.

 To speak with an experienced Houston Bankruptcy attorney today, please call the Westbrook Law Firm today at 281-815-4340.
 We offer free consultations in Houston and the surrounding areas.
 Stop letting debt ruin your life.